-If you’ve been iffy about Charley, whether-or-not you like her and her constant slapstick bullshit – then this book is going to be what tips you over the edge on either side.
+If you’ve been iffy about Charley – whether or not you like her and her constant slapstick bullshit – then this book is going to be what tips you over the edge to one side or the other.

 (Seriously, the seventh book was available for download from my library and I borrowed that shit immediately after finishing this.)

-This book if definitively about Charley, Reyes and how their futures are going to shape humanity.
+This book is definitively about Charley and Reyes and nothing else; about how their futures are going to shape humanity.
 It’s about unravelling the true meaning of Charley’s life, getting to the heart of her destiny and seeing where she goes with it.
-But of course there is still endless trademark Charley humour, too.
+But of course, there is still endless trademark Charley humour, too.

 “You should go order a sweet roll.
 Those are to die for.
 And a carne adovada burrito.”